 It is important to note that particular attention has been paid by Heidrick & Struggles in identifying candidates who represent the diversity of Fenway Health.
 A large percentage of the candidate pool represented gender, racial and ethnic diversity.
 In identifying candidates, they reached out to membership organizations in healthcare that represent and promote equity, diversity and inclusion in healthcare leadership.

 Because of the importance of confidentiality to the candidates themselves, the names of any candidates involved in this process will not be shared publicly.
-It is anticipated that a final recommendation to the full board will be made by the search committee in early November.
+It is anticipated that a recommendation to the full board will be made by the search committee in November.
 However, the identity of the candidate will not become public until they have been approved by the board and a contract has been executed.
 The start date will depend on the individual candidate selected.
-However, it will be our intent to announce the name of the new CEO in November and introduce them to the staff in person before the end of the calendar year.
+However, it is our intent to announce the name of the new CEO and introduce them to the staff in person before the end of the calendar year.

 We’d like to again thank the seven person search committee that is helping lead this process: co-chair board members Lisa Paine and Benjamin Perkins, board member Jonathan Matsui, former board member Joe Castellana, Dr. Jennifer Potter, representing The Fenway Institute as well as the greater medical community, and employees Kimella Dixon and Tfawa Haynes.

 We will continue to keep you updated as we have more information.